SURFnet/Stepup-SFO-demo/README.md

 3. Run `composer install`
 4. Start the PHP builtin webserver using `php -S localhost:8080 -t ./www`

-After installation you can browse to [http://localhost:8080](http://localhost:8080) to access the demo.
-The SimpleSAMLphp admin interface can be accessed from [http://localhost:8080/simplesaml](http://localhost:8080/simplesaml) the password for the 'admin' user is 'admin'.
+After installation you can browse to [http://localhost:8080](http://localhost:8080) to access the first demo (Using SFO from an application).
+The SimpleSAMLphp admin interface can be accessed from [http://localhost:8080/simplesaml](http://localhost:8080/simplesaml).
+The password for the 'admin' user is 'admin'.
 The SimpleSAMLphp installation is fully functional.
 You can use the first authentication step ("native authentication").
 There are two user accounts in the demo authsource (see [authsources.php](config/simplesaml/authsources.php#L99-L120)):